Sarthak21052005/Pre-Placement-Platform/README.md

 ## 🏁 Conclusion

-The platform has evolved into a **data-driven preparation system** with:
+The platform has evolved into a **complete placement preparation ecosystem** with:

-* Real-time analytics
-* Activity tracking
-* Structured practice
+- Code execution
+- Analytics
+- Competitive ranking
+- Secure architecture

-Next phase focuses on **AI-powered learning 🚀**
+Future work will focus on **AI-powered learning and scalability 🚀**

 ---

 ## ⭐ Contribute

 Contributions are welcome!
-Let’s build the ultimate placement platform 🚀